JasperWagen/HTML5ExamRevisionNotes/HTML5ExamBrief.md

   * Must start with a letter, `$` or `_`
   * Must only consist of numbers, letters, `$` or `_`
   * Cannot be the same as other identifiers already used in JS

+**Progressive WebApps:**
+* Can install website as an app as well as view through browser

 ### Manage and maintain JS
 **Create and use functions:**